 What’s a drop-down longboard?

-As mentioned above, a drop-down longboard is a deck with a lowered standing platform between the trucks, due to the deck being curved near the mount points.
+A drop-down longboard is a deck with a lowered standing platform between the trucks, due to the deck being curved near the mount points.

 A drop-down deck is also called a drop deck or a drop platform (or dropped platform).
 These terms all refer to the same thing.

-Drop down vs drop through
+Drop-down vs drop through

-While a drop down deck has a
+While a drop-down deck has a

-Drop down longboards offer more stability than other types of boards due to their riding low to the ground.
+Drop-down longboards offer more stability than other types of boards due to their riding low to the ground.
 This is particularly true at speed.

-Drop down vs rocker
+Drop-down vs rocker

 Drop deck vs micro drop